zeromev/zeromev.github.io/explorer.md

 This gives details of MEV and other information.

-*   Toxic MEV is in red (hover over for details).
+*   [Toxic MEV](/terms#toxic-mev) is in red (hover over for details).
-*   Unclassified MEV is in grey (hover over for details).
+*   [Unclassified MEV](/terms#unclassified-mev) is in grey (hover over for details).
 *   Non MEV such as straightforward swaps and NFT trades are shown in light blue.

 #### impact

-Summarizes the loss to the user of an MEV instance.
+Summarizes the loss to the user of an MEV instance, or in the case of liquidations, the negative of the transaction profit for consistency.
+Where both user loss and miner profit can be calculated, such as for [sandwich attacks](/terms#sandwich-attacks), user loss is shown.

 #### action

-Gives information about the execution of the transaction.
-It may include swaps, liquidations and NFT trades.
+Gives information about the execution of the transaction, not just those related to an instance of MEV.
+Examples include swaps, liquidations and NFT trades.

 #### flashbots bundle

+This column has a robot icon in the header.

 When populated, it shows that the transaction was inserted by the miner having been bribed for inclusion in a [Flashbots Bundle](https://docs.flashbots.net/flashbots-auction/searchers/advanced/understanding-bundles).